httpstergeek/config-modeler/README.md

 -----------------

 ##Stand Alone instance
-1) copy repo into $SPLUNK_HOME/etc/apps/
+1) copy repo into $SPLUNK_HOME/etc/apps/ on deployment server.
+This assume deployment server webserver enabled.

-2) Open view for config_modeler.xml directly or through Splunk UI.
-Edit data-host and data-port with dns entry and port used by splunk web.

 ##Distributed environment
+This requires the use of Distributed Managment Console (DMC).
-1)  copy repo into $SPLUNK_HOME/etc/apps/ to both the deployment server and search heads.
+1)  copy repo into $SPLUNK_HOME/etc/apps/ to both the deployment server and DMC.

-2) Open view for config_modeler.xml directly or through Splunk UI on your search heads.
-Edit data-host and data-port with dns entry and port used by splunk web.